PEM-Humboldt/biomodelos-sdm/README.md

 + *do.load* automatic loading of needed packages
 + *do.folder.structure* function to create folders to organize work process in the working directory.

 6. Run the automatic installation in the editor script.
 The process will install the packages stored in the 'vector.packages' object.
 In case of showing a compilation window procedure accept as it diminish likely of installation errors, it is slower than a traditional method, so be patient.
-Warning: if you have a version of ENMeval package lower or higher than 0.3.1 it will be replace by the former.
+In case of showing an updating message in the RStudio Console (left down in the window),  Warning: if you have a version of ENMeval package lower or higher than 0.3.1 it will be replace by the former.
 ```
 do.install(vector.packages)
 ```